qfpl/ghc-extensions-talk/proposal.md

    + FlexibleContexts
    + UndecidableInstances

-For each language extension covered, motivation and usage examples will be covered.
-Risks and tradeoffs will also be uncovered as appropriate.
+For each language extension, its use case and usage examples will be covered.
+Risks and tradeoffs will also be covered as appropriate.

 ### Learning outcomes

 Attendees will come away with an awareness of some commonly used language extensions, as well as an understanding of what problems they solve, and what risks and tradeoffs they come with.
+Most importantly, the use cases and risks of some common extensions related to type classes will examined.

 ### Links